CPPavithra/r25-test/README.md

     return pwm;
 (in parsing.c file, the function is only declared in parsing.h, not defined)

-(Moved every file to src, so make build make check will be run from that directory.It also runs otherwise)
+(Moved every file to src, so make build make check will be run from that directory.It also runs otherwise(i.e.I have changed the makefile build inside the src makefile and kept the original in the other makefile for testing purpose))

 Mention the details, such as the scaling used in the interpolation and how you tested it.
 Scaling Used-
-min_sbus = 0; (for the Sabertooth 2x60 motor driver)
-max_sbus = 2047;
+min_sbus = 0; (These values I have checked for the Sabertooth 2x60 motor driver) max_sbus = 2047;
 min_pwm = 1000;
 max_pwm = 2000;
 //I have included this to avoid errors and to ensure that the channel is within the range
     if (channel < min_sbus) channel = min_sbus;
     if (channel > max_sbus) channel = max_sbus;

 # Google Form
 [Link to Repo Submission](https://docs.google.com/forms/d/e/1FAIpQLSeKVbm2dqWxwA5lbEkRfzY8KF619mI5ibGs0Cm2e5wrb0hoWQ/viewform)